PO4670 Political Parties

 Online noticeboard Term 1 2017–18

-Meetings in term 1 take place on Mondays, 12 noon, College Green 2 (NOT Room 2041A in Arts building, which was used only for the week 1 introductory lecture).
-Topics 5 and 6 will take place on succesive Thursdays 10 am till noon in Regent House, due to our losing two Mondays to Hurricane Ophelia and a bank holiday.
-Meetings are scheduled to run for 1–2 hours; on average they usually last around 90 minutes.
+Meetings in term 1 took place on Mondays, 12 noon, College Green 2.
+Meetings were scheduled to run for 1–2 hours; on average they usually lasted around 90 minutes.
 Note that the schedule for term 2 may be different.
 In term 2 this module is taught by Dr Emanuel Coman.

-This page is updated weekly during teaching term 1, usually on Monday afternoons.
+This page was updated weekly during teaching term 1, usually on Monday afternoons.
 All the downloadable readings are ALSO on the module's Blackboard page.

 |Meeting||Topic number||Subject of discussion|